tysonlmao/curlplugin/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to tysonlmao/curlplugin

-Welcome to [Your Project Name]!
+Welcome to curlplugin!
 We appreciate your interest in contributing to this project.
 By participating, you not only help us improve this project but also become part of a thriving open-source community.

 ## How Can You Contribute?